Home

 My main research interests are broadly based on statistical analysis of dynamic networks, mostly from a Bayesian perspective.
 In my work, I enjoy exploring an array of different statistical techniques, adapted and extended to dynamic network modelling, such as latent variable models and model-based clustering.
 In recent years, I have also developed an interest for statistical analysis of event-time data, and latent factor models, including topic modelling.
 My research has been mainly applied to statistical cyber-security problems, but also to social networks, music streaming services, and bike sharing systems.

-I also have personal webpage on the Imperial College website.
+I also have a personal webpage on the Imperial College website.